xkollar/spacewalk-api-hs/README.md

 Simple Haskell bindings for Spacewalk XML-RPC API.

-It is incomplete.
-Pull requests are welcome.
+It is incomplete and new methods will be added on demand (pull requests are welcome).
+This is intentional as I operate under assumption that many methods are not used anymore and idea is to add methods that are used by/useful to someone.

-Original api documentation available at <http://www.spacewalkproject.org/documentation/api/2.3/index.html>.
+Original API documentation available at <http://www.spacewalkproject.org/documentation/api/2.3/index.html>.

 It handles session key for you.